Increased Assistance and Payment Options

-- the date your family registered for Fair PharmaCare, or
+- The date your family registered for Fair PharmaCare, or

-Once enrolled in the Monthly Deductible Payment Option, families pay their Fair PharmaCare deductible in monthly installments and receive PharmaCare assistance with eligible prescription costs right away.
+Once enrolled in MDPO, families pay their deductible in monthly installments and receive help with eligible prescription costs right away.

-- are registered for Fair PharmaCare
+- Register for Fair PharmaCare; and

-- have a deductible greater than $0
+- Have a deductible greater than $0

-Note that the option will not benefit you if your annual prescription costs are less than your deductible or if your deductible is $0.
+This option will not benefit you if your annual prescription costs are less than your deductible or if your deductible is $0.

-If you enrol and later begin receiving private health insurance that includes a drug benefit plan, you need to cancel your enrolment.
+If you enrol and later begin receiving private health insurance that includes a drug benefit plan, you need to cancel your MDPO enrolment.

 What will I pay at the pharmacy after I enrol?

-Your monthly payments will not be shown on pharmacy receipts.
-You will receive a tax receipt at the end of the year so you can claim your monthly payments as medical expenses on your income tax return.
+Your monthly deductible payments do not show on pharmacy receipts.
+You will receive a tax receipt at the end of the year, so you can claim your monthly payments as medical expenses.

 You must keep both the statement and your prescription receipts if you wish to submit your prescription costs as medical expenses on your income tax return.

 What happens if my prescription costs end up being lower than my deductible?

-- receive a bill each month (payable on the 15th of the month); or
+- Receive a bill each month, (payable on the 15th of the month), or

 If I enrol, do I need to report changes in my family structure to PharmaCare?